 When you dive into the world of plastic-free or zero-waste living, it may seem like you need to buy a whole bunch of new things.
-While I am a big fan of having zero-waste toolkit of reusable items including cutlery, a coffee cup, and Stasher bags, among other things, the most sustainable way to live this lifestyle is to use what you already have.
+While we're big fans of having zero-waste toolkit of reusable items (including cutlery, a coffee cup, and Stasher bags, among other things), the most sustainable way to live this lifestyle is to use what you already have.
+And sometimes that means you’ve got to Think Outside the BagTM.

 Getting started on your journey to reduce plastic but still have a bunch of old plastic laying around the house?
 No problem.
 The best thing you can do is make use of it (in a safe way) instead of tossing it in the recycling bin and starting over.
 This is especially true if you're not in the habit of paying close attention to the rules of the recycling road (like, did you know you cannot recycle paper or plastic that's got food residue on it?).